mvolkmann/authentication-fastify/README.md

 - cd to the root project directory
 - `caddy start`

+If the Caddy server was running previously, you may need to kill a process that is listening on port 2019 in order to restart Caddy.

 API requests are sent to `https://api.nodeauth.dev`.

 To start the UI server which listens on port 5000: